dpratchley/secws/lab600/lab600_database_vault.md

-# Lab 6: Database Vault test
+# Lab 6: Database Vault

 In many cases, it is no longer acceptable that over-privileged users (e.g. DBAs) see sensitive data in the system they manage.
 For instance, DBAs managing a health care system should not be able to see patients data.
 In this chapter, we will see how Database Vault can enforce these rules.